-Patients’ Rights Advocates monitor mental health facilities and residential treatments for compliance with patients’ rights laws.
+Patients’ Rights Advocates monitor mental health facilities and residential treatment facilities for compliance with patients’ rights laws.
 The advocates review and comment on policies and practices that impact recipients of mental health services.

 Patients’ Rights Advocates provide education and reach out to mental health consumers to improve their ability to advocate for themselves and represent consumers’ interest in public forums.